University of Helsinki’s, Research Services, Business Collaboration Team at your service!

 Maarit has been leading the business collaboration team since May 2016.
 Her aim is to build capacity for researchers to collaborate with companies and to create supporting services for both researchers and businesses.

 Maarit has extensive experience in service design, co-creation, as well as in research funding and impact.
-Over the past six years, she has been involved in helping researchers to apply for funding that emphasis research impact, commercialization and co-creation (for example Tekes and the Strategic Research Council).
+Since 2011, she has been involved in helping researchers to apply for funding that emphasis research impact, commercialization and co-creation (for example Tekes and the Strategic Research Council).
 In addition, she has extensive experience in research administration, from department to faculty and central administration level.

 Maarit’s scientific background is in ecology and evolutionary biology.
 She received her PhD at the University of Uppsala in 2001, and after that she worked as a post-doc in the Universities of Oulu and Helsinki.